 We have exciting roles for minibus drivers with our response teams at night and seasonal day time roles including food deliveries to vulnerable households.

 Join 220 amazing volunteers in providing our flagship service.
-SOS Bus volunteers are fully trained to help vulnerable people on our streets at a time when no one else is there to help.
+SOS Bus volunteers are fully trained to help vulnerable people on our streets.

 Ideal for under 18s and families, the teams meet for 1-2 hours to prepare the tea and coffee flasks for the night time services.